WHAT IS A COLLECTIVE?

 QUEER RESOURCE CENTRE

-The collective has a regular meeting space and resource centre located in LB 190B.
-The room is open during regular library building hours.
-Students can get the access code to the room by visiting the CSU desk in Library, room 195 or contacting the Queer Students Liaison.
+The collective has a regular meeting space and resource centre located in BR 313.
+While campus is open, students can get the access code to the room by visiting the CSU desk in Library, room 195 or contacting the queer students liaison.

 The space serves many useful purposes and is an ideal location for:

 - using the office space (computer)